 San Jose is a vibrant city with a rich culture and history, exquisite architecture, vibrant nightlife, and friendly locals.
-San José offers various activities and attractions that make it a cosmopolitan urban center and a traditional Central American city.
+San José offers various activities and attractions, making it a cosmopolitan and traditional Central American city.

-There are many museums, art galleries, parks, and dining options in San Jose since it is the country’s cultural center.
+San Jose has many museums, art galleries, parks, and dining options since it is the country’s cultural center.